cryptoalgebra/Algebra/docs/Contracts/Farmings/EternalVirtualPool.md

-*Developer note: This function is called when anyone farms their liquidity.
+*Developer note: This function is called when anyone changes their farmed liquidity.
 The position in a virtual pool should be changed accordingly*

 | Name | Type | Description |
 | ---- | ---- | ----------- |